 Spanish Passport Ranking Spanish Passport Ranking

-Spanish Passport Ranking: The Spanish passport has one of the highest passport rankings in the world.
-Ranked 21st in the Global Passport Index, the passport guarantees access to 174 countries without the need for a visa, including on-arrival visa access to 31 countries.
+10. Spanish Passport Ranking: The Spanish passport has one of the highest passport rankings in the world.
+Ranked 21st in the Global Passport Index, the passport guarantees visa-free access to 174 countries to Spanish citizens, including on-arrival visa access to 31 countries.
 Additionally, you can access 24 countries with electronic visas.

 Global Visa Requirements for Spanish Passport Holders